 Is it quick drying?

 First consider what time you have, if you live in an area prone to rain or strong wind you will need to opt for fast-drying paint.
 The quicker the paint dries the less risk of weather damage, it also means that you will be able to do two coats in one day.
-For a quick dry wood, stain try Sadolin’s Quick Dry Wood Stain.
+For a quick dry wood stain try Sadolin’s Quick Dry Wood Stain.

 How many coats are required?

 Most fence paints will require two coats with an average waiting time of 4-12 hours between each coat.
-Some trade quality paint however is specially formulated to provide long-lasting colour and protection in just one coat.
+Some trade quality paint, however, is specially formulated to provide long-lasting colour and protection in just one coat.
 Johnstones One Coat Shed & Fence paint is a great choice for anyone needing to finish the job in one day.

 Is a primer required?

 In cases where a fence primer is required, the application will help increase the lifespan of your paint ensuring a better, even finish.
-Some new paint formulas like that of Cuprinol and Sadolin Superdec combine a fence primer and a top coat to cut down cost and time spent painting.
+Some new paint formulas like that of Cuprinol and Sadolin Superdec combine a fencing primer and a top coat to cut down cost and time spent painting.
 Applying a primer with these paints may stop the paint from sinking into the wood so it is not advised.

 Consider the cost